Halloween Tips for Autism Families

 - TACA has My Child Has Autism Cards which are helpful to hand out in these types of situations.

-- If your child doesn’t want to trick-or-trick, give them an opportunity to work on their social skills by having them pass out candy to some of the people that come to your door.
+- Let your child pass out candy to trick-or-treaters that come to your door.

 Non-Speaking Individuals and Adults Can Trick-or-Treat Too!